 - Research with a mentor.
 IMSD predoctoral students conduct research under the supervision of a skilled basic or translational research investigator-mentor and research group.

 Training in the responsible conduct of research.
-All Mayo Graduate School students are required to pass the Mayo Graduate School course "Responsible Conduct of Research."
+All Mayo Clinic Graduate School of Biomedical Sciences students are required to pass the Mayo Clinic Graduate School of Biomedical Sciences course "Responsible Conduct of Research."
 The course, which meets weekly for 11 sessions during the summer quarter, is attended by the IMSD program manager and directed by an IMSD mentor who is a member of the IMSD internal advisory committee.

 Sessions include a lecture and case study discussion.
 Lectures focus on key principles that govern the conduct of research, relevant literature and discussion to strengthen professional standards.